gr8manbir/Manbir_den/Self_Driving_Car/CarND-Advanced-Lane-Lines/writeup.md

 ---

-This is the fourth project of the first tem of Udacity's self driving car nano-degree.
+This is the fourth project of the first term of Udacity's self driving car nano-degree.
 In this I used computer vision to do the following:

 1) Use the provided camera chess board images for camera calibration.